Get the ideas going next time your team’s together with these essential pieces of advice.

 Be in a role that will be directly affected by the changes you propose

 Selecting attendees carefully will demonstrate that you respect everyone’s time and value their individual skills.
 Attendance and timekeeping will also improve if everyone knows they have a vital role to play in the agenda.

 Creating an agenda will help you keep discussions focused on the end goal.
 Your agenda should clearly define the scope of the meeting and can be used to bring the discussion back from any off-topic tangents.
 Referring back to your agenda will help you to avoid revisiting topics that have already been addressed too.

 Brainstorming and storytelling can be beneficial in a creative setting, but it’s crucial to stay focused on your end goal.
 Veering off-topic can really cause a meeting to drag on unnecessarily.

-Always circulate your agenda in good time before the meeting to allow everyone adequate time to prepare.
+Additionally, it’s always a good idea to circulate your agenda a few days before the meeting to allow everyone adequate time to prepare too.